gitmatheus/sf-metadata-opener/README.md

   - `SFDX: Open Report in View Mode`

 - **Use the Command Palette** with a `.report-meta.xml` file active:
   - `SFDX: Open Current Report in Edit Mode`
   - `SFDX: Open Current Report in View Mode`

 ℹ️ Report URLs are opened using direct ID-based paths.

-This metadata type bypasses the default CLI and always uses org queries to build the correct URL.
+---

+### 📈 Dashboards

+- **Right-click a `.dashboard-meta.xml`** file in the Explorer:

+  - `SFDX: Open Dashboard in Edit Mode`
+  - `SFDX: Open Dashboard in View Mode`

+- **Use the Command Palette** with a `.dashboard-meta.xml` file active:
+  - `SFDX: Open Current Dashboard in Edit Mode`
+  - `SFDX: Open Current Dashboard in View Mode`

+ℹ️ Dashboard URLs are opened using direct ID-based paths.

 ---